chadagreene/MODIS-MOA/README.md

 * **`modismoa`** (not recommended) same as `modismoaps`, but this function is for use with Matlab's Mapping Toolbox.

 # Requirements
 You'll need [Antarctic Mapping Tools for Matlab](https://github.com/chadagreene/Antarctic-Mapping-Tools) (Greene et al., 2017).
-You'll also need to download the data, (which might require an EarthData login), described below.
+You'll also need to download the data, described below.

 # Data Download
 To use these functions, you'll need to download the image mosaics.
 For each year, a 750 m resolution and a 125 m version are necessary because the `modismoaps` function automatically switches between the two datasets, depending on the area of the map extents.

-If you on
+Log into Earthdata and download the following:

 ### 2014 mosaic:
 By default, the `modismoaps` function plots the 2014 highpass filtered image mosaics.
 Download them here: